-On Tuesday last week she walked through the same entrance of the same train station to the same platform where 70 years ago she said goodbye to her father Arnost and mother Marketa for the last time.
+On Tuesday last week she walked through the same entrance of the same train station to the same platform where 70 years ago she said goodbye to her father Arnost and mother Marketa for the last

 She said: “Going from the same station as we did in 1939 was very moving.
 It was a different atmosphere.

 “At the time nobody apart from the parents were allowed on the platform so it was a quieter occasion but we didn't know the full importance of it at the time.
-I'm sure my parents looked forward to seeing us again.
+I'm sure my parents looked forward to

 “In fact our train was the last that was allowed to leave.
 The next one was scheduled for September 1 but was stopped when Germany attacked Poland.
 Those children all perished.